nickytong/graphmydata/README.md

 python manage.py runserver

 # REST API call
+The web service allow programming access using post request.
+One can also access the service with a browser using plugins such as chrome Advanced REST client.
+For example,

 Open browser for the following URL for test
 1. test by generating rnorm(30): http://127.0.0.1:8000/randomization/test?N=30
 2. Use Post method.
 For this, we recommend to install plugins, e.g. chrome Advanced REST client.
 An screenshot of using the Advanced REST client for complete randomization request is as following.
 <img src="https://github.com/nickytong/graphmydata/blob/master/djangoR/src/randomization/assets/REST%20API%20using%20chrome%20Advanced%20REST%20extension.png" align="center" height="400" width="600" hspace="30"/>